geodynamics/aspect/doc/sphinx/parameters/Formulation.md

 **Pattern:** [Selection incompressible|isentropic compression|hydrostatic compression|reference density profile|implicit reference density profile|projected density field|ask material model ]

 **Documentation:** Possible approximations for the density derivatives in the mass conservation equation.
-Note that this parameter is only evaluated if `Formulation' is set to `custom'.
+Note that this parameter is only evaluated if &lsquo;Formulation&rsquo; is set to &lsquo;custom&rsquo;.
 Other formulations ignore the value of this parameter.

 (parameters:Formulation/Temperature_20equation)=
 ### __Parameter name:__ Temperature equation